dinasv/CSBFinder/README.md

 higher number depending on you RAM size.
 It may take a few minuted to load the input file.

-Upload the dataset by clicking on the "Load Input Core.Genomes" button.
+Upload the dataset by clicking on the "Load Input Model.Genomes" button.

 ##### Input Parameters
 Click on the "Run" button, and a dialog will open.